xschen-beb/CyberThreat-Eval/output/Trigona Ransomware Threat Actor Uses Mimic Ransomware.md

 Port: 1433
 Severity: Critical
 Incident: Trigona/Mimic Ransomware
-Signature name: ìMS-SQL exposed with weak credentialsî
+Signature name: ‚ÄúMS-SQL exposed with weak credentials‚Äù
 Internal checks:
-- Setting1: Ensure MS-SQL port (1433) is not exposed to the external Internet unless necessary ñ In platform
+- Setting1: Ensure MS-SQL port (1433) is not exposed to the external Internet unless necessary ‚Äì In platform
-- Setting2: MS-SQL port (1433) should not listen on the external Internet ñ Inside VMs
+- Setting2: MS-SQL port (1433) should not listen on the external Internet ‚Äì Inside VMs
-- Setting3: MS-SQL server should use strong, complex passwords ñ Inside VMs
+- Setting3: MS-SQL server should use strong, complex passwords ‚Äì Inside VMs
 External scanning:
 - Port (1433) open
 - Detect weak or default credentials